metaterminal/metaterminal.fyi/content/fiction/labyrinth.md

 She began.

 “Everyone thought the encounter of the two chess players was accidental,” R said.
 “But it was, in fact, a careful gambit.
-And when our European fellow is invited into the Labyrinth, a more subtle and deadly line of play begins.”
+And when our European fellow was invited into the Labyrinth, a more subtle and deadly line of play began.”

 “Kearsley meant to meet his rival on the street?”
 I said.